Oxid15/cascade/cascade/docs/source/index.rst

 Track your first experiment
 ---------------------------
-Integration of Cascade in your existing workflow can be at different levels.
+Cascade is built to be modular and flexible so that integration of Cascade in your existing workflow could become gradual.

 The simplest case is the experiment tracking - store your models structured along with all meta data.